redsanket/spark/external/spark/guide/pyspark_with_python.rst

 Using PySpark with Python
 =========================
 This section details the information required to run PySpark with Python 2.7, Python 3.6, Anaconda, Ipython, Hive and Pypy.

+Please note that if you are using python with Spark, the python process uses off heap memory.
+The way to configure off heap memory on Spark is with the overhead configurations ``spark.driver.memoryOverhead`` and ``spark.executor.memoryOverhead``.
+Please see the configuration docs on specifics about those.

 .. _swp_grid_python: